ultravioletnanokitty/thinkpad-helix-utils/README.rst

 Contact
 =======

-My name is <a href="http://www.derekruths.com">Derek Ruths</a>.
-Please feel free to <a href="mailto:druths@networkdynamics.org">contact me</a> with any questions, issues, or feature requests.
+My name is Derek Ruths <http://www.derekruths.com>.
+Please feel free to contact me <mailto:druths@networkdynamics.org> with any questions, issues, or feature requests.
 I'll be continuing to work on adding support for additional features of the helix over time.

 .. vim: spell